SassythSasqutch/vu-spterrains/README.md

 # vu-spterrains
-Modification for Battlefield 3 (using the Venice Unleashed framework) allowing singleplayer and co-op maps to be played in multiplayer using a universal solution.
+Modification for Battlefield 3 (using the Venice Unleashed framework) allowing singleplayer and co-op maps to be played in multiplayer with a universal solution.

 In your server MapList, load the level like any other.
 The options are below: